freenandes/topo-da-mente/content/note/connected-home-switches.md

 ### Expansion requirements

-- About 6 rooms with dimmable sets of LED lights (any focus-type format) and specifically controllable with a dedicated remote control.
+- About 6 rooms with dimmable sets of LED spotlights (any type) and specifically controllable with a dedicated remote control.
-- About 4 rooms/corridors with simple on/off sets of LED lights.
+- About 4 rooms/corridors with simple on/off sets of LED spotlights.
-- 3 bathrooms with simple on/off sets of LED lights.
+- 3 bathrooms with simple on/off sets of LED spotlights.
 - About 12 motored blinders switchers.

 ## Connection Technologies